Helping organisations to develop an effective cyber security strategy

 The cyber security threat has become more complex.
 So, organisations must first understand what threats they face, the level of risk they're willing to accept and, based on this, the key areas for investment in cyber security.

 Our cyber experts have an in-depth understanding of the threat landscape and take a risk-based approach to identifying how it impacts individual organisations.

 2. Integrate across personnel, technical security, information assurance and physical security

 An effective cyber security strategy must work across an organisation's security measures.
-It is also possible to make smart interventions in key areas of vulnerability to boost overall cyber security.
+It's also possible to make smart interventions in key areas of vulnerability to boost overall cyber security.

 3. Establish protective monitoring to prevent and deter the 'insider' threat

-We worked with the UK government to help define, develop and deliver new national guidance on managing key elements of people, physical and cyber risk.
+For example, we worked with the UK Government to help define, develop and deliver new national guidance on managing key elements of people, physical and cyber risk.

-4. Accept that some attacks will breach your defences – and plan on this basis
+4. Accept that some attacks will breach your defences – and plan for them

-Organisations need to prepare for a successful cyber attack, and it is important to ensure that they have the skills and resources to quickly identify and isolate problems, determine the level of investigation and response required, and maintain business as usual.
+Organisations need to prepare for a successful cyber attack by ensuring they have the skills and resources to quickly identify and isolate problems, determine the level of investigation and response required, and maintain business as usual.
 Importantly, security measures should make organisations more resilient, and not restrict core business.